netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 What we didn't like:

-1. The best resolution of 1-minute is really not enough for monitoring modern systems.
+1. A 1-minute resolution may not be sufficient for monitoring modern systems.
-2. You always feel constrained, that "something is missing".
+2. Users might feel constrained or that "something is missing".
 It is like the UX is optimized for the flows they had in mind, without providing the full power to users to use it the way they see fit.
 3. As you go deeper, the solution is not polished enough.
 There are many inefficiencies all over the place, slowing you down and preventing you from working fluently.
 For example, when creating custom dashboards, it is not easy to understand where the data are coming from, which makes you first do a query to understand the metrics (e.g. group by something) and once you know what data are there, then do the query you really need.
 Datadog solved this problem by providing cardinality information at the metric info.
 Still, the solution we have given to Netdata with the NIDL bar above each chart (for slicing and dicing) seems superior to both.
 4. The service is basic for infrastructure monitoring.
 The lack of sockets monitoring and advanced networking information is notable.
 5. Complete lack of any multi-node dashboards out of the box.
 All the multi-node dashboards you need, you have to build them yourself.